nodejs/nan/doc/new.md

 <a name="api_nan_empty_string"></a>
 ### Nan::EmptyString()

-Call [`v8::String::Empty`](https://v8docs.nodesource.com/io.js-3.0/d2/db3/classv8_1_1_string.html#a7c1bc8886115d7ee46f1d571dd6ebc6d) to create a zero-length string in a way that is compatible across all supported versions of V8.
+Call [`v8::String::Empty`](https://v8docs.nodesource.com/io.js-3.0/d2/db3/classv8_1_1_string.html#a7c1bc8886115d7ee46f1d571dd6ebc6d) to reference the empty string in a way that is compatible across all supported versions of V8.

 Signature: